T20X/notes/low latency/lock-free.md

 An atomic operation A that performs a release operation on an atomic object M synchronizes with an atomic operation B that performs an acquire operation on M and takes its value from any side effect in the release sequence headed by A. (**note that is runtime propperty not something to do with statements, in other words statement to release and acquire don't guarantee it would happen all the time**)
 (**very important about releases sequence, not that while the side effect above can be taken from a releae sequence fundamentally acquire is still synchronizing with the very first release in the release sequence**)

 All memory writes (including non-atomic and relaxed atomic) that happened-before the atomic store from the point of view of thread A, become visible side-effects in thread B. That is, once the atomic load is completed, thread B is guaranteed to see everything thread A wrote to memory.
-This promise only holds if B actually returns the value that A stored, or a value from later in the release sequence.
+This promise only holds if  actually returns the value that A stored, or a value from later in the release sequence.

+**SUPPPPER IMPORTANT*** **But note that also means that syncrhonize with does not allow "reads" to pass release operatoin** as those reads would be sequenced before release operation and hence happen before operation which performs acquire!!!!!!!!!!!!!!!!!!!

 **But don’t fall into the trap of thinking that synchronizes-with is a relationship between statements in your source code.
 It isn’t!
 It’s a relationship between operations which occur at runtime, based on those statements**

 The happens-before relationship is about what is guaranteed wrt to *other* memory locations.

-Thread 1: store to X, RMW on Y.
-Thread 2: RMW on Y, load from X.

 If thread 1's RMW on Y does not have (at least) "release" ordering and/or the thread 2's RMW on Y does not have (at least) "acquire"